-Microscopes4Schools is a hands-on science outreach activity for primary school children run by volunteer scientists from the MRC Laboratory of Molecular Biology.
+Microscopes4Schools is a hands-on science outreach activity for primary school children run by scientists from the MRC Laboratory of Molecular Biology.

 Microscopes4Schools began with a casual chat about how great it would be to take microscopes to primary schools and show cells to children.
-As cell biologists, we couldn't think of anything more exciting for children to do in the classroom – probably all biologists cherish their memories of the first time they looked down a microscope.
+As cell biologists, we couldn't think of anything more exciting for children to do in the classroom – it’s probably not an overstatement to say that all biologists cherish their memories of the first time they looked down a microscope.
 Discovering the microscopic world is an amazing experience and we wanted to share it with as many children as possible.

 We had feared the children were too young to be able to look down a microscope, but they can do it very easily.
-We weren't sure they would grasp the abstract concept of cell, of which they had never heard.
+We weren't sure they would grasp the abstract concept of cell if they had not heard of it before .
 However, this was also not the case.

 Who we are

 Simple experiments with microscopes played key roles in shaping my career choices.
 Seeing the beating heart of a Daphnia down a microscope at school when I was 16 played a significant part in my decision to study Biology at university.

 My long-standing interest in cell dynamics can be traced back to watching cell divisions in frog embryos in a university practical.
 My experiences made me appreciate that seeing the microscopic world with your own eyes can be a great way to spark an interest in science, and that it would be great to give younger children that opportunity as well.